Skip to main content

 The MCP future (0.6)

 On the 0.6 roadmap, aislop becomes an MCP server.
-One sentence pitch: the agent has to pass aislop scan before its response reaches the user.
-No "I'll review it in the PR."
-The PR never starts if the score fails.
-The agent's response loop does not terminate until the tool approves.
+One sentence pitch: the agent can run aislop scan before its response reaches the user, then use the findings to clean up repeatable issues before a PR exists.

-Think of it as the agent earning its output.
+Think of it as shortening the feedback loop.
 Write code.
 Call aislop scan.
 Look at issues.
 Address them.
 Call aislop scan again.
-Only when the score crosses the threshold does the agent's response leave the tool loop and reach the human.
-The wall exists.
-The agent walks into it.
-The agent adjusts and tries again.
-The human sees only the version that passed.
+When the score crosses the configured threshold, the human sees code that has already passed the mechanical checks.

 Why norms decay